 How to Prune Maple Trees

 Gardeners trim maple trees for a variety of reasons.
 Regular maple tree pruning helps keep a tree the desired size and stops a tree from encroaching on its neighbors.

-When you are pruning maple trees, it is always a good idea to remove broken, diseased or dead branches.
-Otherwise, the decay-producing fungi can infect healthy parts of the trees.
+When you are pruning maple trees, it is always a good idea to remove broken, diseased, or dead branches.
+Otherwise, decay-producing fungi can infect healthy parts of the trees.